9 Parachute Squadron RE: Guernsey, 1969–1970

+Northern Ireland, 1970–1977

+The squadron deployed on 6 separate tours to Northern Ireland in the 1970s under Operation Banner.

+Subordination, 1976–1977

+Due to the restructuring of 16th Parachute Brigade, in 1976 the squadron lost its independence and came under command of 36 Engineer Regiment.
+It adopted its present-day name of 9 Parachute Squadron RE in April 1977.

+Canada, 1977

+After returning from Northern Ireland, the squadron deployed to Canada on a construction tour.
+A design was agreed for a new bridge (of 207 foot span) on the Petawawa training area.
+9 Parachute Squadron constructed the abutments and began the pier.
+The spans were later completed by 51 Field Squadron (Construction).

+Belize, 1979

+From 25 January to 16 July the squadron conducted a construction tour in southern Belize.

+Zimbabwe, 1979–1980

+Two members of 9 Parachute Squadron took part in the Commonwealth Cease Fire Monitoring Force (Operation Agila) in Rhodesia, during its transition into the independent state of Zimbabwe.
+The deployment lasted from December 1979 to March 1980.

+Northern Ireland, 1980–1981

+The squadron deployed for a seventh time on Operation Banner to Castledillon, Armagh from 23 October 1980 to 8 March 1981.

-Falklands War 1982
+Falklands War, 1982

-In 1976, 16 Independent Parachute Brigade disbanded and 9 Independent Parachute Squadron RE lost its independence and became part of 36 Engineer Regiment, based at Maidstone.
-9 Parachute Squadron RE, as it was now called, was to remain in Aldershot to support the Parachute Battalions.
-In April 1982, the squadron embarked for the Falkland Islands as part of 5 Infantry Brigade.
+In April 1982, the squadron embarked for the Falkland Islands as part of 5 Infantry Brigade on Operation Corporate.
 In true sapper tradition, the squadron was involved in the thick of the action from clearing minefields to repairing bridges.
+They suffered casualties of four killed and twelve wounded.
 Sergeant Ron Wrega, Sergeant Pete Colclough and Corporal John Foran won the Military Medal during the conflict.

-Royal Guard
+Royal Guard, 1987

 After the Falklands War, the squadron had tours in Belize, Kenya, the Falklands and Canada.
 In 1987, in the Royal Engineers 200th Anniversary Year, the squadron was selected to provide the Royal Guard.
 After six weeks of intense training, the squadron provided the guard for Buckingham Palace, St. James's Palace and for the Tower of London.
 They were also given the duty of guarding the Royal London Palaces in 2009, 21 years after first performing the task.

-Rwanda
+West Sussex flooding, 1993–1994

+In response to the West Sussex floods from December to January, 9 Parachute Squadron provided four Bailey bridges in Chichester in order to reopen routes.

+Rwanda, 1994

 Between July and November 1994, the squadron served in Rwanda as part of the UNAMIR mission, for which it was jointly awarded the Wilkinson Sword of Peace.
-In Rwanda, the squadron contributed to the stabilising of the difficult situation and to the rebuilding of the country’s infrastructure.
+In Rwanda, the squadron contributed to the stabilising of the difficult situation and to the rebuilding of the country's infrastructure.
 This was achieved by providing sterilised water, constructing roads and bridges (including the longest operationally constructed Bailey Bridge since the Second World War), providing support to medical and dental facilities, general artisan trade work and mine clearance.